-1. If an establishment is an approved participant in OSHA's Voluntary Protection Programs (VPP) it is to be deleted from the inspection lists.
-2. If the establishment is in OSHA Consultation's Safety and Health Achievement Recognition Program (SHARP), it is to be deleted from OSHA's SST inspection lists for a period established by the On-Site Consultation Project and approved by the Regional Administrator.
+1. If an establishment is an approved participant in VPP it is to be deleted from the inspection lists.

+2. If the establishment is in SHARP, it is to be deleted from OSHA's SST inspection lists for a period established by the On-Site Consultation Project and approved by the Regional Administrator.
 See paragraph IV.H.2. of Chapter 7 of [CSP 02-00-002, Consultation Policies and Procedures Manual](#).